InvaderZim62/BackTap/README.md

 # BackTap

 "Back Tap" is a feature in iOS 14+ and iPhone 8+.
-It can be use to trigger events on the phone, but is not available in code for app development.
+It can be use to trigger events on the iPhone, but is not available in code for app development.

 I created this app to demonstrate how you can detect taps on the back of an iPhone in code using the z-accelerometer.
 During the documentation, I am using a normal tap strength.